dhruv-sirohi/Easy21/README.md

 • If the player’s sum exceeds 21, or becomes less than 1, then they “go bust” and loses the game (reward -1)

 • If the player sticks then the dealer starts taking turns.
 The dealer always sticks on any sum of 17 or greater, and hits otherwise.
 If the dealer goes bust, then the player wins; otherwise, the outcome – win (reward +1), lose (reward -1), or draw (reward 0) – is the player with the largest total wins.

-The assignment handout can be found at: https://www.davidsilver.uk/wp-content/uploads/2020/03/Easy21-Johannes.pdf